 Desmond has written essays on educational inequality, dangerous work, political ideology, race and social theory, and the inner-city housing market.
-Most recently, he has published on the prevalence and consequences of eviction and the low-income rental market, network-based survival strategies among the urban poor, and the consequences of new crime control policies on inner-city women in the American Journal of Sociology and American Sociological Review, Social Forces, and Demography.
+Recently, he has published on the prevalence and consequences of eviction and the low-income rental market, network-based survival strategies among the urban poor, and the consequences of new crime control policies on inner-city women in the American Journal of Sociology, American Sociological Review, Social Forces, and Demography.
 Click here for a full list of publications.

-Recent Media Coverage:
+Recent Media Coverage

-- Domestic violence victims in Milwaukee faced eviction for calling police Milwaukee-Wisconsin Journal Sentinel
+- Domestic Violence Victims in Milwaukee Faced Eviction for Calling Police, Milwaukee-Wisconsin Journal Sentinel

-- American Affordable Housing Crisis ABC News
+- American Affordable Housing Crisis, ABC News

-- Exploiting the Urban Poor Books and Ideas
+- Exploiting the Urban Poor, Books and Ideas

 - Is Poverty a Kind of Robbery?
 New York Times

-- A Sight All Too Familiar in Poor Neighborhoods New York Times
+- A Sight All Too Familiar in Poor Neighborhoods, New York Times